ethereum/execution-specs/docs/writing_tests/writing_a_new_test.md

 - [forks_from](../library/ethereum_test_forks.md#ethereum_test_forks.forks_from)
 - [forks_from_until](../library/ethereum_test_forks.md#ethereum_test_forks.forks_from_until)

-## Purpose of test specs in this repository

-The goal of the test specs included in this repository is to generate test vectors that can be consumed by any Execution client, and to verify that all of the clients agree on the same output after executing each test.

-Consensus is the most important aspect of any blockchain network, therefore, anything that modifies the state of the blockchain must be tested by at least one test in this repository.

-The tests focus on the EVM execution, therefore before being able to properly write a test, it is important to understand what the Ethereum Virtual Machine is and how it works.

-## Types of tests

-At the moment there are only two types of tests that can be produced by each test spec:

-- State Tests
-- Blockchain Tests

-The State tests span a single block and, ideally, a single transaction.

-Examples of State tests:

-- Test a single opcode behavior
-- Verify opcode gas costs
-- Test interactions between multiple smart contracts
-- Test creation of smart contracts

-The Blockchain tests span multiple blocks which may or may not contain transactions and mainly focus on the block to block effects to the Ethereum state.

-- Verify system-level operations such as coinbase balance updates or withdrawals
-- Verify fork transitions
-- Verify blocks with invalid transactions/properties are rejected

-## Adding a New Test

-All currently implemented tests can be found in the `fillers` directory, which is composed of many subdirectories, and each one represents a different test category.

-Source files included in each category contain one or multiple test specs represented as python functions, and each can in turn produce one or many test vectors.

-A new test can be added by either:

-- Adding a new `test_` python function to an existing file in any of the existing category subdirectories within `fillers`.
-- Creating a new source file in an existing category, and populating it with the new test function(s).
-- Creating an entirely new category by adding a subdirectory in `fillers` with the appropriate source files and test functions.
-    - Tests within multiple sub-directories must have a `__init__.py` file within each directory above it (and it own), to ensure the test is found by the test filler `tf`.

-## Test Spec Generator Functions

-Every test spec is a python generator function which can perform a single or multiple `yield` operations during its runtime to each time yield a single `StateTest`/`BlockchainTest` object.

-The test vector's generator function _must_ be decorated by only one of the following decorators:
-- `test_from`
-- `test_from_until`
-- `test_only`

-These decorators specify the forks on which the test vector is supposed to run.

-They also automatically append necessary information for the `ethereum_test_filling_tool` to process when the generator is being executed to fill the tests.

-The test vector function must take only one `str` parameter: the fork name.

 ## `StateTest` Object

 The `StateTest` object represents a single test vector, and contains the following attributes:

-- env: Environment object which describes the global state of the blockchain before the test starts.
+- `env`: Environment object which describes the global state of the blockchain before the test starts.
-- pre: Pre-State containing the information of all Ethereum accounts that exist before any transaction is executed.
+- `pre`: Pre-State containing the information of all Ethereum accounts that exist before any transaction is executed.
-- post: Post-State containing the information of all Ethereum accounts that are created or modified after all transactions are executed.
+- `post`: Post-State containing the information of all Ethereum accounts that are created or modified after all transactions are executed.
-- txs: All transactions to be executed during the test vector runtime.
+- `txs`: All transactions to be executed during test execution.

 ## `BlockchainTest` Object

 The `BlockchainTest` object represents a single test vector that evaluates the Ethereum VM by attempting to append multiple blocks to the chain:

-- pre: Pre-State containing the information of all Ethereum accounts that exist before any block is executed.
+- `pre`: Pre-State containing the information of all Ethereum accounts that exist before any block is executed.
-- post: Post-State containing the information of all Ethereum accounts that are created or modified after all blocks are executed.
+- `post`: Post-State containing the information of all Ethereum accounts that are created or modified after all blocks are executed.
-- blocks: All blocks to be appended to the blockchain during the test.
+- `blocks`: All blocks to be appended to the blockchain during the test.

 ## Pre/Post State of the Test